elgar328/digivit/README.md

 Data logger for KAMAN digiVIT

-- It has a simple function of sending 'MD' commands to digiVIT periodically through the ethernet port and collecting the distance output.
-The rest of the work, such as editing settings, must be done directly in digiVIT.
+- Distance data is periodically collected from digiVIT via Ethernet port and stored in a file.

-- It is designed to collect data from a single digiVIT deviceand, and is not intended for multiple digiVITs.
+- It is designed to work with a single digiVIT device and is not intended for multiple devices.

 - A Distance Output of 100,000 corresponds to 100% of the measurement range.

 - Use the default IP address and ports for digiVIT.

 > Default IP Address: 192.168.0.145